foolin/golem-lang/tools/docs/md/lib/golem.md

 ## golem

-The golem module defines functions that perform introspection and transformation on Golem values and code.
+The golem module defines functions that perform introspection and transformation on Golem values and code, as well as providing a few useful utility functions.

 `golem` has the following fields: